 4. Include bulk order options and discounts: When it develop a B2B ecommerce website, you should consider your volume of orders.
 There are two specific features you need to combine on your B2B ecommerce website that you may not on a B2C website:

 - Minimum order quantity: If you sell your products in wholesale quantities then you don’t want to waste your time shipping ones and twos in tiny orders.
-Besides, This feature help you weed out bargain customers and move inventory more quickly.
-If you do opt for this, ensure you set the minimum order levels at product level for quantity or set a minimum order amount for a total order value.
-Having a B2B ecommerce website, that means you’re going to own a large supply of products to get sell on a day-to-day basis.
+Besides, This feature helps you weed out bargain customers and move inventory more quickly.
+If you do opt for this, ensure you set the minimum order levels at the product level for quantity or set a minimum order amount for a total order value.
+Having a B2B ecommerce website, that means you’re going to own large supply of products to get sell on a day-to-day basis.
 You’ll want to check and identify what some solid minimum order quantities are based on your ideal shoppers and ROI.

-- Bulk order discounts: Bulk Order Discounts help your business competitive and encourage your customers coming back for more.
+- Bulk order discounts: Bulk Order Discounts help your business competitive and encourage your customers to come back for more.
 You can provide a discount on larger quantities ordered.
 So if your client was originally going to only order a batch of 10 of a product (at full price) but there’s a discount on 20, it moves the needle as many of those clients will purchase the savings.
 This is an essential feature in the wholesale business, though you can also run discounts strategically based on expiration dates and product updates.

 5. Re-order or quick order functionality: Placing large orders with multiple SKUs can become arduous if not solved properly.
 Offering a bulk order form so that clients can add products by part number or SKU and being able to instantly change the order quantity for each line can streamline this process and expedite the checkout experience.
 For extra brownie points, help the shoppers to reorder previous transactions from within their account area and make repeat purchases easy.

 6. Multi-user accounts: Make it effortless for a company to use a single account to access your products.
 The easiest way to do this is to have the account belong to the company, not to an individual.
-That way, anyone in the company with the right credentials can login and use the account.
-The easy way to do this is to allow users to generate an umbrella account, then to register as separate individuals.
+That way, anyone in the company with the right credentials can log in and use the account.
+The easy way to do this is to allow users to generate an umbrella account, then register as separate individuals.
 This will make it simple for the company to see who ordered what.